rocketboosters/lobotomy/README.md

     response = s3_client.get_object(Bucket="foo", Key="bar")

     expected = b"The contents of my S3 file."
-    assert response['Body'].read() == expected, """
+    assert response["Body"].read() == expected, """
-        Expect the mocked response body data to be returned as a StreamingBody object with blob/bytes contents.
+        Expected the mocked response body data to be returned as a StreamingBody object with blob/bytes contents.
 The lobotomy library introspects boto to properly convert the string body value in the configuration file into the expected return format